VARK and Validity

 Before we analyze the results from the VARK database it is necessary to examine the shape and structure of the questionnaire so that the correct statistical techniques can be used.

 VARK is not a fully-fledged learning style.
-The words learning style are often loosely used to describe almost any attribute or characteristic of learning but technically the term refers to all the components that might affect a person’s preferences to learn.
-Some inventories report on a number of components in a style (a such as motivation, surface-deep approaches to learning, as well as social, physical and environmental elements) and some personality inventories have learning characteristics as a part of their wider descriptions.
+The words learning style are often loosely used to describe almost any attribute or characteristic about learning but technically the term refers to all the components that might affect a person’s preferences to learn.
+Some inventories report on a number of components in a style (such as motivation, surface-deep approaches to learning, as well as social, physical and environmental elements) and some personality inventories have learning characteristics as a part of their wider descriptions.

 VARK deals with only one dimension of the complex amalgam of preferences that make up a person’s learning style.
 The VARK questions and their results focus on the ways in which people like information to come to them and the ways in which they prefer to deliver their communication.
 The questions are based on situations where there are choices and decisions about how that communication might take place.

 It is important to say what VARK is not, so that other components are not perceived as being a part of VARK.
 VARK has little to say about personality, motivation, social preferences, physical environments, or intraversion-extraversion.
-The choice to limit VARK to modal preferences was made because that is where Neil Fleming had most success in assisting students with their learning.
-Of course, changing the other dimensions affects learning, but it was the modal preferences that had the most direct application for more effective learning.
+The choice to limit VARK to modal preferences was made because that is where Neil Fleming had most success in assisting learner.
+Of course, changing the other dimensions affects learning, but it was the modal preferences that had the most direct application for more effective learning and from which learners said they gained most help.

 THE RATIONALE FOR MULTIPLE CHOICES.

 Those who have a single-preference may continue to choose the weakest options despite the attraction of the dominant option (see later).
 An uneven distribution across the options is expected.
-Table One shows this feature in the proportions (percentages) for each question taken from the January-March 2017 database (n=102350).
+Table One shows this feature in the proportions (percentages) for each question taken from the June to December 2017 database (n=176053).

-Note: The table was calculated using all the choices (except VARK) for all respondents for each question.
+Note: The table was calculated using all the choices (except VARK – all four) for all respondents for each question.
 Data on those who chose all four options for a question was excluded because it would only inflate the figures (below) by the same amount.
 Many respondents chose more than one option for some questions hence the excess over 100% for the Total column.
-For 12 of the 16 questions there is at least one mode with more than half the respondents.
-For Question 6 there are two!
-Three options have only 20% (V, A, and V respectively in Q4, Q7 and Q14).
-Visual (8) and Aural (5) have the lowest percentage of choices in 13 of the 16 questions.
-Read/write is the lowest in two and Kinesthetic in only one.
+For 7 of the 16 questions there is at least one mode with more than half the respondents.
+Visual (5) has the lowest percentage of choices in the 16 questions.
+Read/write and Aural have the lowest in four questions and Kinesthetic in none of the questions.
 Conversely, Aural and Read/write have four questions where they are the most popular choice, Kinesthetic has five and Visual has three.

 TABLE ONE: Percentage choosing each option.